Matt-Moran/Weather-App/README.md

 # Weather-App
 This application uses Flask to retrieve live weather data from an API (weatherapi.com) and display the data using HTML and CSS.
 The data is retrived using my personal key.
-If the key is expired when you are trying to request teh API, you can create your own on the site for free.
+If the key is expired when you are trying to request the API, you can create your own key on the site (for free).
 <br><br>
 https://www.weatherapi.com/
 <br><br>